harlan-zw/nuxt-webpack-optimisations/README.md

 **Dev benchmark**: :snowman: **~50%** quicker cold starts, :fire: ~instant hot starts

-Nuxt 3 will use Vite which will most likely make this package redundant.
+Note: Nuxt 3 will use Vite which will most likely make this package redundant in the future.

 ## Features